 During the oils/lubricants manufacturing processes, companies use the strictest standards of cleanliness and quality control, ensuring that the product leaving their plants meets the appropriate specifications.

 Implementing the best practices for lubricant storage and handling is of fundamental importance for their preservation.
-Lubricant contamination is one of the most common failure modes in machinery.
+Keep in mind that most machine and equipment breakdowns are associated with the misuse of lubricants.

 Best practices for oil/lubricant storage and handling